 The 11th annual International film festival Ostrava Kamera Oko takes place in Ostrava and occurs between September 24-29, 2019.
 This year’s theme are JUVENILIA.
 Artistic works being produced by young authors, works reminiscing early artistic pieces and often being published when the author is not unknown.
 Juvenilia.

 Since its birth in 2009 festival concentrates on debuts and burgeoning cinematographic (and other) talents and perpetually observes their progress in film industry.
 This year the festival presents a film By a Sharp Knife in collaboration with Associacion of Slovak Cinematographers.
 Slovak cinematographer Denisa Buranová, who was a committee member for the short film competition last year and a year before was presenting her approach used in film Little Harbour, is attending the festival.

 Festival is supporting students of European film schools.
-This year spectators may look forward to representatives of the Film and TV School of the Academy of Performing Arts in Prague International, Academy of Performing Arts in Bratislava or Polish Warsaw Film School.
+This year spectators may look forward to representatives of the Film and TV School of the Academy of Performing Arts in Prague International, Academy of Performing Arts in Bratislava or Polish film schools.